 Just to give you a comparison, here's what Moz Open Site Explorer found for my site.

 So according to Moz, my site has 344 backlinks, from 34 unique domains.

 Monitor Backlinks found 800 total backlinks from 200 unique domains.

 Majestic gave better results, finding 831 total backlinks and 204 unique domains.
 However, Majestic is almost twice the price as Monitor Backlinks.
-And I'm sure Ahrefs has similar results, but it's damn near three times as much.
+And I'm sure Ahrefs has similar results, but it's nearly three times the price.